 And they make great trading materials, too: You won’t starve to death, or die of dehydration without your book or your playing cards.
 You’ll just go crazy.
 One has to prioritize these things.

 Essential to the Checklist

 When you’re packing your Bug Out Bag, or preparing to ditch town in the face of a serious disaster, vices and entertainment won’t be the first things you think to pack.
-You’ll probably go for food, water, weapons and ammunition right off the bat.
-But I guarantee you’ll thank yourself later, if you make sure to include vices and entertainment in your “Shit-Hits-the-Fan packing checklist”.
+You’ll probably go for food, water, weapons, and ammunition right off the bat.
+But I guarantee you’ll thank yourself later if you make sure to include vices and entertainment in your “Shit-Hits-the-Fan packing checklist”.

 I’d even go so far as to urge you to keep [at least] entertainment supplies in your backpacking backpack and with your camping gear.
 We’ve all been stuck inside a tent in a rainstorm – and that experience is always more enjoyable when there’s something fun to do.
 The same goes for traveling abroad – you can make a lot of new friends on trains and in hostels when you have a game to play or to teach to others.
-Portable chess boards, cribbage boards, simple decks of cards are all perfect traveling/camping pastimes – I wouldn’t brave the wild, board a plane, train or boat without at least one of them.
+Portable chess boards, cribbage boards, and simple decks of cards are all perfect traveling/camping pastimes – I wouldn’t brave the wild, or board a plane, train, or boat without at least one of them.

 Survival is a multi-faceted endeavor.
 It requires a lot of willpower and preparation – and the more creative you can get, the more leverage and greater advantage you give yourself.
 No matter whether you plan on using them or trading them, vices and entertainment are essential components of any survival (or travel) checklist.

 If you're looking for useful survival gear that you can't make at home, check out the Survival Life Store!